cristianrz/dockie/README.md

 Dockie is a wrapper around PRoot and Graboid to manage unprivileged chroots with a familiar interface.

+Dockie can pull and run Docker images with:

+* no root
+* no daemons
+* user namespaces disabled
+* only downloading an AppImage file

 PRoot, and therefore Dockie, are not security features and should not be used as such.
 PRoot should only be used as a "soft sandbox" where you can: